Time for a little Fiction. The Prompt (here) is a taxidermy fox from London’s Natural History Museum.

 When my dad was little, gramps was busy studying foxes – he had a breakthrough for a way to age foxes through teeth lines, but he neglected other areas in life and crashed.

-So he gave us the fox and said don’t forget the S, the P, and the F areas.
+So he gave us the fox and said don’t forget the S, the P, and the F to the 3 areas.
 Spiritual and physical – financial, friends and familia.

 Dude, that’s deep.